na-na-hi/renget/archive/how2playba.md

 The goal of PvP is to match your attack type with the enemy's armour type, while mismatching their attack type with your armour type.
 Use [the following tierlist](https://docs.google.com/spreadsheets/u/0/d/1NiLS4DloW7A92nIh5n5wl9uYkLAuYa-7Ph-u8RXVjik/htmlview#) to build your team around.
 General advice is to use a double tank setup + Shun, with good supports.
-Tsubaki is usually your goto.
+Tsubaki and Yuuka are usually your goto.

 You can skip the battle if you don't like to be in pain.